Approximate Bayesian Computation via Population Monte Carlo and Classification: Review of Previous Methods

-Previously, the posterior density at a parameter value $\theta$ has been approximated by estimating the ratio between the data-generation distribution $p(\cdot|\theta)$ and the marginal distribution $p(x)$ via classification, termed by Dutta et al.~as Likelihood-Free Inference by Ratio Estimation (LFIRE)\citep{dutta2016likelihood}.
-LFIRE enjoys automatic selection of summary statistics when the $L_1$ penalty is applied, and removes the need to define a discrepancy measure and threshold.
-LFIRE has been used to compute weights for a set of parameter values via their posterior density, but can be used in PMC across many iterations.
-This property is advantageous when evaluating the posterior density for a large number of particles is not possible, but it is possible to evaluate the posterior density for fewer particles and a larger number of iterations, as is the case when ratio estimation is parallelised.
-More details of LFIRE follow in section 2.
+Where ABC produces samples from the posterior distribution, ratio estimation aims to estimate the posterior density directly: the posterior density at a parameter value $\theta$ is approximated by estimating the ratio between the data-generation distribution $p(\cdot|\theta)$ and the marginal distribution $p(x)$ via classification, termed as Likelihood-Free Inference by Ratio Estimation (LFIRE)\cite{dutta2016likelihood}.
+LFIRE is described by Algorithm 3.
+By classifying in order to compute the posterior density, LFIRE removes the need to define a discrepancy measure and error threshold, and enjoys automatic selection of relevant summary statistics when the $L_1$ penalty is applied to the loss function - more on this later.
+Hence LFIRE completely solves the subjectivity problem.

-This paper proposes an approach to PMC that computes the weights for each particle $\theta_{i}$ via a multi-class classification, with class $i$ as the model $M_{i}: x \sim p(\cdot | \theta_{i})$.
-The class probabilities, given the observed data $p(M_{i}|X_{0})$ can then inform the weights in PMC without directly computing the posterior density.
-The class probability determines the plausibility of the particle, relative to the other particles.
-We propose to use these probabilities as part of a weighting schema in PMC, which avoids posterior estimation while providing information about the plausibility of the particles as in LFIRE.
-We also inherit many of the favourable properties of LFIRE and PMC.

-We call our multi-class method Multi-Class PMC (MC PMC), and compare its performance to the previous work on ratio estimation: LFIRE, and the standard ABC sampling technique: SMC ABC.
-The method is illustrated on a toy model, namely an N-dimensional Gaussian model.
-We show that our method compares favourably to ABC SMC; in particular when simulating from $p(\cdot|\theta)$ is intensive.